 It’s very important that you understand upfront what this device does – and doesn’t do.
 It is designed to provide passive movement of the lower legs to boost leg circulation.

 It is NOT designed to build muscle or provide a cardiovascular workout.
-It’s not going to raise your heart rate enough to make a difference for your heart.
+It will not raise your heart rate enough to make a difference.
 It’s not going to increase your muscle mass.
 You aren’t going to get buff or even toned legs from an exerciser like this.

-But if you suffer from poor circulation, swelling, or leg cramps that become worse during periods of inactivity, it will get your blood flowing – much more than if you were sitting still.
-It’s also a great way to get your legs moving (if limited) while watching TV or doing other passive activities like working a puzzle, sitting on the porch, or crafting.
+But if you suffer from poor circulation, swelling, or leg cramps that worsen during periods of inactivity, it will get your blood flowing – much more than if you were sitting still.
+It’s also a great way to move your legs (if limited) while watching TV or doing other passive activities like working a puzzle, sitting on the porch, or crafting.

 How Does the LegXercise PRO Work?